Prof-M-s-Classroom/programming-assignment-2-Aron-K-Joseph/Joseph_AronRPG/README.md

 ## **6. Debugging Process (Errors & Fixes)**
 (Describe one or more debugging challenges you faced and how you fixed them.)

 -I was not able to load the file so I had to provide the complete path of the file which seemed to work.
+But later I realized that the txt file needed to be in the cmake-build-debug folder because when main runs thats where it looks.

 ---